nio-blocks/reddit/README.md

 Output
 ---------
 Creates a new signal for each Reddit post.
 Every field on the Post will become a signal attribute.
-Details about the Facebook Posts can be found
+Details about the Reddit Posts can be found
 [here](https://github.com/reddit/reddit/wiki/JSON).
 The following is a sample of commonly included attributes, but note that not all will be included on every signal:

 - domain